 A STATE OF MIND

-"Questioning, rotating, confrontation and joy are my driving notions, here and everywhere else.
+"Questioning, confrontation, rotating and joy are my driving notions, here and everywhere else.
 Yet in the Here, there is much to play with, and that is just perfect ! "